prakhar2020cs/vite-project_movie-search-website/README.md

   # movie website
-  you can add your fav movie from api to localstorage and retrive their info from local storage.
+  you can search any movie's info including the latest releases. you can add your fav movie from api to localstorage and retrive their info from local storage.

   # React + Vite